giopunt/verified-views-poc/episodes/verified-views-ep-1-the-mac-twins.md

 image: /assets/episode-1.jpg
 description: >-
   Connects MD Sedge Beswick chats to The Mac Twins on gut health, life as the Love Island DJs and what it means to be female in the music industry.
+Find the twins on Instagram at: https://www.instagram.com/themactwins/.

+  To find out more about the work we do at Connects, visit us at www.seenconnects.com.
 ---